KyriakosGian/KyriakosGian/README.md

 I also have experience using software such as JetBrains PhpStorm, Visual Studio Code, Git, MySql Workbench, FileZilla, NotePad++, Docker, Tableau, SAP & BW, EnterSoft, MS Office, and PhotoShop.

+#	Hardware and System Administration Skills

+In addition to my programming experience, I also have experience in computer and server administration, including:

+- Installation and configuration of operating systems (Windows, Linux)
+- Maintenance of hardware components (e.g. replacing or upgrading RAM, hard drives, etc.)
+- Troubleshooting and resolving software and hardware issues
+- Setting up and configuring network devices, including routers, switches, and firewalls

+#	Networking Knowledge

+I have a strong understanding of networking principles and protocols, including:

+- TCP/IP, DNS, DHCP, HTTP, HTTPS, FTP, SMTP
+- LAN, WAN, VPN
+- Routing and switching

 # Areas of Expertise
 I specialize in Full Stack Development, Progressive Web Applications (PWA), ECommerce & CMS, SEO & Advertisement, Data Analysis, and Online Business Consulting.
 I'm a member of the ProCreta team and have worked on a variety of projects, including example project 1 and example project 2.